twiinIT/demos/README.md

-# twiinIT demos
+# twiinIT CPU demos

-This is a repository for twiinIT's demos.
+This is a repository for twiinIT's CPU demo.